Symptoms of Asbestos Exposure

 - Fatigue

-These symptoms may be mild at first and are often mistaken for less serious conditions.
+These symptoms may be mild at first and are often mistaken for less serious respiratory conditions.
+In some cases, early asbestos-related disease may initially be confused with asthma or COPD.

 For a broader symptoms hub, see Symptoms Linked to Lawsuits.